13:35 | Tacna (Tacna region), Nov. 8.

 seek to meet priority social demands.

-Zeballos remarked that even though the Executive Branch is empowered by the Constitution to issue emergency decrees with the force of law, priorities and internal guidelines have been established to set out the circumstances in which these rules will be applied, since they are not a blank check.
+Zeballos remarked that even though the Executive Branch is empowered by the Constitution to issue decrees with the force of law, priorities and internal guidelines have been established to set out the circumstances in which these rules will be applied, since they are not a blank check.

 "We are exhaustive and prudent in their issuance.
 The upcoming law is about the Budget